 Zodiacal emission is reconstructed and subtracted in the same fashion as that used for the 2013 Planck results (Planck Collaboration XIV 2014).
-The basic procedure for characterizing and removing zodiacal emission from the Planck maps is to:
+The basic procedure for characterizing and removing zodiacal emission from the Planck maps is to

-- make frequency maps for each horn and survey as described in previous sections; - make survey difference maps for each horn and year; - find the date ranges over which each $N{side} = 256$ pixel was observed, and veto those pixels that were observed over a time-span of more than one week; - use the COBE model (Kelsall et al. 1998) to recreate the different zodiacal emission components, assuming blackbody emissivities; - fit the components to the survey difference maps for each horn and year to extract the actual emissivities; - use the average of the fitted emissivities to reconstruct the implied zodiacal emission seen during each pointing period, for each horn, and remove these from each detector.
+- make frequency maps for each horn and survey as described in previous sections; - make survey difference maps for each horn and year; - find the date ranges over which each $N{\text{side}} = 256$ pixel was observed, and veto those pixels that were observed over a time-span of more than one week; - use the COBE model (Kelsall et al. 1998) to recreate the different zodiacal emission components, assuming black-body emissivities;